spring-guides/gs-scheduling-tasks/README.md

 The key component to making it perform scheduled tasks is the `@Scheduled` annotation applied to our method.
 In this code block we have it configured to run the method every five seconds, regardless of how long the method takes to run.

+The example above uses `fixedRate`.
-> `@Scheduled(fixedRate=xyz)` measures the time interval by starting at the beginning of the task. `@Scheduled(fixedDelay=xyz)` measures the time interval by starting at the end of the task, making it more pragmatic for longer running jobs.
+- `@Scheduled(fixedRate=<milliseconds>)` measures the time interval by starting at the beginning of the task.
+- `@Scheduled(fixedDelay=<milliseconds>)` measures the time interval by starting at the end of the task.

+Imagine the task is very long running, perhaps taking ten minutes to run.
+If the scheduled task was configured with a `fixedRate` of ten seconds, multiple instances would be launched and inevitably consume too many resources.
+But if it was configured with a `fixedDelay` of ten seconds instead, one instance would run to completion before scheduling the next task.

 ## Activating our Scheduled Task